 This specification describes the structure, usage, and rules for development of interoperability catalogues that can be used by systems to guide the simultaneous use and display of two or more S-100 based data products.

-Within the specification four levels of interoperability is defined, however, only levels 1 and 2 are specified in full.
-The remaining two levels will be finalized at a later date when the implementation of levels 1 and 2 have been tested further.
+Within the specification four levels of interoperability are defined, however, only Levels 1 and 2 are specified in full.
+The remaining two levels will be finalized at a later date when the implementation of Levels 1 and 2 has been tested further.

 Introduction

 This specification should be considered as a minimum requirement of what interoperability functions an ECDIS, that is S-100 compatible, should be able to perform.
 Functionality beyond this specification may be provided by S-100 compatible ECDIS, including functions allowing users to specify their own interoperability rules.
+This specification is intended for ECDIS and Navigational Systems, however the same ideas may be reused elsewhere, but should then be defined as a separate specification.

 This version of the specification was developed taking into account the product specifications listed in the table below.
 A catalogue conforming to this version of the specification may potentially also include similar product specifications, such as S-123 (Marine Radio Services), but the ability to include such other specifications must be evaluated on a case-by-case basis.